nichtich/Pod-Pandoc/README.md

 [Pandoc](http://pandoc.org/) document converter.
 Pandoc supports more document formats in a more detailled and uniform way than any set of Perl modules will ever do.
-For this reason Pod::Pandoc provides methods to convert Pod to the Pandoc document model for further processing with Pandoc:
+For this reason Pod::Pandoc provides methods to convert Pod to the Pandoc document model for further processing with Pandoc.

+# OUTLINE

 - [pod2pandoc](https://metacpan.org/pod/pod2pandoc) is a command line script to convert Pod to any format supported by Pandoc